utkusarioglu/deftr--fullstack/README.md

-# deftr Fullstack Webclient Repo
+# Deftr Fullstack Parent Repo

 This repo includes the webclient, server and the public api for the deftr project.